 Union County (New Jersey) Property Tax Calculator 2026

 Union County property taxes exhibit significant municipal variance, with a certified average effective rate of 2.226%, spanning from 1.554% to over 3.0%.
 Given the median property valuation of $545,750, tax obligations are driven by complex school, municipal, and county budgetary shifts.
-Utilizing a verified Union County New Jersey tax calculator provides homeowners in Elizabeth, Linden, and Rahway with the precision required to estimate 2026 liabilities and navigate the statutory appeal process effectively.
+Utilizing a verified Union County New Jersey tax calculator provides homeowners in Elizabeth, Linden, and Rahway with the precision required to estimate 2026 liabilities and manage the statutory appeal process effectively.

-Union County, NJ Tax Estimator (2026 Rates)
+Union County Tax Estimator (2026 Rates)

 Union County Property Tax Strategic Benchmarking & 2026 Projections

-Analyzing Union County property taxes requires a macro-level perspective of New Jersey’s fiscal landscape.
+Analyzing Union County property taxes requires a macro level perspective of New Jersey’s fiscal landscape.
 While Union County’s effective tax rate remains a critical metric for homeowners in Westfield and Elizabeth, benchmarking it against the diverse tax structures of Bergen, Essex, Hudson, Morris, Passaic, Sussex, Warren, Hunterdon, Somerset, Middlesex, Monmouth, Mercer, Ocean, Burlington, Camden, Gloucester, Atlantic, Salem, Cumberland, and Cape May provides essential market context.
 Leveraging the 2025 Certified Abstract of Ratables, our 2026 projections offer the transparency necessary for local residents to evaluate their assessments against regional averages, ensuring maximum accuracy before the April 1st statutory appeal deadline.

 2026 Union County Tax Comparison Portal